MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpm/live-multiplayer-manager-overview.md

 ## What Multiplayer Manager does not do

 While Multiplayer Manager makes it much easier to implement multiplayer scenarios and abstracts some of the data from the developer, there are a few things Multiplayer Manager does not handle:

 * Persistent online server games, such as MMOs, or other game types that require large sessions (over 100 players in a session).
 * Server to server session management.
-* Throttling of MPSD calls to adhere to [Fine Grained Rate Limiting](live-fine-grained-rate-limiting.md).
+* Throttling of MPSD calls to adhere to [Fine-Grained Rate Limiting](../../../test-release/best-practices/live-fine-grained-rate-limiting.md).
 * Mixing of Multiplayer Service APIs and Multiplayer Manager APIs.

 > Multiplayer Manager is not tied to any specific network technology, and should work with any network communication layer.

 ## Next Steps